 You found a coach!
 Get excited to be working with someone who can shape you into a better formation skydiver.
-Below are some discussion points to help you get the most out of your experience.
+Find out how to set up your time for success and how to squeeze the most knowledge from the experience.

 Set Yourself Up for Success

 First, if you don’t know what you want or are unsure of what is best, ask!
 Coaches have lots of opinions and can help you make logistical decisions best for you.
 They can also help prioritize and focus your resources on the most effective plan for a single day or a whole season.

 Whether you are a team or an individual, make sure you are discussing all the details with the coach beforehand.
 This will avoid the nasty “I thought you were booking packers”-type surprise.
 Clarify who is booking tunnel, confirming with the dropzone, finding video, and arranging packers.
 If you lack any of these resources the coach can help you find what you need.

 Be clear on the coach’s rates and how they will be paid.
 If they are traveling for you, ask about travel fees and expenses.
 If you are reserving their time, ask about cancellation and weather policies.

 If you are booking a coach for multiple camps or a whole season, clarify roles.
 Talk briefly about who oversees meet times, communicating changes, making dive plans, and captaining the group.

 Exchange Contact Information

 Have a way to reach your coach.
 Make sure you can communicate en route to the tunnel or dropzone.